 The key to shifting your perspective and developing the habit of thinking big involves stepping outside of yourself and into another persona — essentially becoming someone you are not, yet someone who will help you see things a little BIGGER, better and far more creatively.
-You could therefore begin thinking big like a:
+You could, therefore, begin thinking big like:

-- Child who has a curious nature and only sees possibilities in amidst turmoil.
+- A child who has a curious nature and only sees possibilities in amidst turmoil.

-- World renowned musician or artist who has an uncanny ability of creating something out of nothing.
+- A world-renowned musician or artist who has an uncanny ability to create something out of nothing.

-- Professional athlete who has the will to persist and overcome any obstacle standing in their way.
+- A professional athlete who has the will to persist and overcome any obstacle standing in their way.

-- Noble prize winning scientist who meticulously works through BIG problems in small ways.
+- A noble prize-winning scientist who meticulously works through BIG problems in small ways.

-- Billionaire entrepreneur who knows no limitations in thought or action.
+- A Billionaire entrepreneur who knows no limitations in thought or action.